• Hour glass icon18 minutes

 All of mode 1 plus…

-• In this option institution also makes use of resources available in the Institutions section and integrates this into its development offering.
+• In this option you also make use of resources available in the Institutions section to integrate Prosper resources (and the Portal) into your institutions’ development offering

 All of mode 1 plus…